AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

 Support tickets are now submitted via [Experience League](https://experienceleague.adobe.com/home#support).
 For instructions on how to submit a support ticket, review the section for [submitting a support ticket](#create-a-support-ticket-with-experience-league).

-We are working to improve how you interact with Adobe Customer Support.
+We are working to improve how you interact with Adobe Customer support.
 Our vision is to streamline the support experience by moving to a single entry point, using Experience League.
-Once live, your organization will be able to easily access Adobe Customer Support; have greater visibility into your service history via a common system across products; and request help via phone, web, and chat through a single portal.
+Once live, your organization will be able to easily access Adobe Customer support; have greater visibility into your service history via a common system across products; and request help via phone, web, and chat through a single portal.

 If you are an Adobe Commerce user, refer to [Submit a support case](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#support-case) in the Experience League Support User Guide for Adobe Commerce.